 Our international advocacy and engagement has been crucial in countering misconceptions that the end of the war has brought a just peace to the island and that the political grievances of Tamils, which were the root cause of the conflict, need no resolution.
 By adopting a well-defined role in international advocacy, GTF has become a credible diaspora organisation, trusted as a partner for peace in the international arena by state actors and key NGOs.

-Engaging with the Indian establishment is an integral part of our strategy, as the country is the regional super-power with increasing global influence and is home to over 70 million Tamils.
+Engaging with the India is an integral part of our strategy, as the country is the regional super-power with increasing global influence and is home to over 70 million Tamils.
 GTF will continue to engage with all stakeholders in India, including the southern state of Tamil Nadu.

 We have secured meetings with the likes of the UN Secretary General, Ban Ki Moon; the UK Prime Minister, Rt.
 Hon David Cameron MP; senior members of the African National Congress and the South African government; Indian Congress President, Sonia Gandhi; US Assistant Secretary of State, Nisha Biswal; Government Ministers and diplomatic staff from around the world, as well as many others.